sskras/wg-peers/README.md

 - `s[how] ` show peer configuration
 - `d[el]  ` delete peer(s)
 - `l[ist] ` list peers
+- `f[ix]  ` rename old style client config files to new (based on client public key)

 **\<desc\>** is an optional mnemonic peer description, e.g. "John Doe phone".
 Default is the peer public key.</br>
 **\<peer\>** is the peer public key as shown by list command

 Configuration files for clients are saved in `/etc/wireguard/clients`.
+They are named after the corresponding public key.
+To fix bad names do this: `wg-peer fix`.
 If there are multiple Wireguard interfaces, wg-peer chooses the first one listed by `wg show interfaces` (most likely `wg0`).

 ### Examples